Skip to main content

 Orphelins en Cheval Bet

 It is represented by 4 split bets and one straight bet on the number 1.
-What is unique with the Orphelins bet is that it places an overlapping bet on the number 17.
+What is unique about the Orphelins bet is that it places an overlapping bet on the number 17.
 Hence, the split bets look as follows: 6/9, 14/17, 17/20 and 31/34.

 Orphelins en Plein Bet